-The first mission of the ExoMars programme, scheduled to arrive at Mars in 2016, consists of a Trace Gas Orbiter plus an Entry, Descent and Landing Demonstrator Module (EDM).
+The first mission of the ExoMars programme, scheduled to arrive at Mars in October 2016, consists of a Trace Gas Orbiter plus an Entry, descent and landing Demonstrator Module, known as Schiaparelli.
 The main objectives of this mission are to search for evidence of methane and other trace atmospheric gases that could be signatures of active biological or geological processes and to test key technologies in preparation for ESA's contribution to subsequent missions to Mars.

 Trace Gas Orbiter - Searching for signature gases in the Martian atmosphere

-The Orbiter spacecraft is designed by ESA, while Roscosmos provides the launch vehicle.
-A scientific payload with instruments from Russia and Europe will be accommodated on the Orbiter to achieve its scientific objectives.
-The ExoMars Orbiter will perform detailed, remote observations of the Martian atmosphere, searching for evidence of gases of possible biological importance, such as methane and its degradation products.
-The instruments onboard the Orbiter will carry out a variety of measurements to investigate the location and nature of sources that produce these gases.
-The scientific mission is expected to begin in mid 2017 for a period of at least one Martian year (687 Earth days).
-The Trace Gas Orbiter will also serve as a data relay asset for the 2018 rover mission of the ExoMars programme and until the end of 2022.
+The Trace Gas Orbiter (TGO) spacecraft is designed by ESA, while Roscosmos provides the launch vehicle, a Proton rocket.
+A scientific payload with instruments from Russia and Europe is accommodated on the TGO to achieve its scientific objectives.
+The TGO will perform detailed, remote observations of the Martian atmosphere, searching for evidence of gases of possible biological importance, such as methane and its degradation products.
+The instruments on the orbiter will carry out a variety of measurements to investigate the location and nature of sources that produce these gases.
+The scientific mission is expected to begin in March 2018 and will run for almost two years.
+The Trace Gas Orbiter will also be used to relay data for the 2020 rover mission of the ExoMars programme until the end of 2022.

-The EDM is expected to survive on the surface of Mars for a short time by using the excess energy capacity of its batteries.
-The science possibilities of the EDM are limited by the absence of long term power and the fixed amount of space and resources that can be accommodated within the module; however, a set of scientific sensors will be included to perform limited, but useful, surface science.
+Schiaparelli is expected to survive on the surface of Mars for a short time by using the excess energy capacity of its batteries.
+The science possibilities of Schiaparelli are limited by the absence of long-term power and the fixed amount of space and resources that can be accommodated within the module; however, a set of scientific sensors are included to perform limited, but useful, surface science.

 Keeping in touch far from home

-After launch and throughout the cruise phase, the spacecraft unit made up of the Orbiter and the EDM is operated by ESA through the space communications network of ESA's European Space Operations Centre (ESOC).
+After launch and throughout the cruise phase, the spacecraft unit made up of the Trace Gas Orbiter and Schiaparelli is operated by ESA through the space communications network of ESA's European Space Operations Centre (ESOC).

-After separation, the Orbiter will monitor the UHF transmission from the EDM from its coasting to Mars till its landing.
-A NASA Relay Orbiter will act as a data relay for the EDM during its surface operations.
+After separation, the orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing.
+ESA's Mars Express and a NASA Relay Orbiter will act as a data relay for Schiaparelli during its surface operations.
 Furthermore, ground-based communication arrays will also track the UHF signal during the entry, descent and landing phases.